Skip to main content

 When to Use:

-• Sub-pipeline should be completely isolated
+• Sub-pipeline data should be isolated but observability should be unified

 Characteristics:

-• Sub-pipeline has empty context dictionaries
+• Sub-pipeline has empty context dictionaries (no data inheritance)

 Example: